 With almost 29% of Latvia's residents claiming no religious affiliation, scholars ranked Latvia among the world's least religious countries in a 2021 study.
-The Latvians who do identify with a religious tradition, almost 68% of the population, are overwhelmingly Christian: on average, 37% are Lutheran,
+The Latvians who do identify with a religious tradition, almost 68% of the population, are overwhelmingly Christian: on average, 38% are Lutheran,

-19% Roman Catholic, and 13% Orthodox.
-Other Christians (Baptists, Jehovah's Witnesses, Methodists, and Pentecostals) plus adherents of other traditions (Judaism, Islam, Hare Krishna, and Buddhism) together comprise less than 5% of the population.
+18% Roman Catholic, and 14% Other Orthodox.
+Christians (Baptists, Jehovah's Witnesses, Methodists, and Pentecostals) plus adherents of other traditions (Judaism, Islam, Hare Krishna. and Buddhism) together comprise nearly 17% of the population.

-Latvia's constitution protects the freedom of religion, separation specifies the of church and state. and recognizes no state religion.
-By law.
-8 religious groups Lutherans, Catholics, Orthodox Old Reliever Christians.
+Latvia's Constitution protects religion, the freedom of specifies the separation of church and state. and recognizes no state religion.
+By religious groups Lutherans, Catholics, Orthodox Old Believer Christians.